BD+20 594b

-BD+ 20° 594b (also known as K2-56b) is a massive exoplanet discovered by the Kepler spacecraft in collaboration with the HARPS spectrometer at La Silla in Chile.
+BD+20°594b (also known as K2-56b) is a sub-Neptune exoplanet discovered by the Kepler space telescope in collaboration with the HARPS spectrometer at La Silla in Chile.

 Naming

-BD+20 594b indicates that the planet circles a star found in the Bonner Durchmusterung catalogue, BD +20° 594, the 594th entry in the +20-degree zone (declinations from +19 to +20 degrees), and that it is the first planet discovered orbiting that star.
+The designation BD+20 594b indicates that the planet circles a star found in the Bonner Durchmusterung catalogue, BD+20°594, the 594th entry in the +20-degree zone (declinations from +19 to +20 degrees), and that it is the first planet discovered orbiting that star.

-K2-56b indicates that the planet circles a star catalogued in the Kepler 2 mission catalogue (part of the extended K2 Kepler mission), the 56th one in the catalogue, and that it is the first planet discovered orbiting that star.
+The designation K2-56b indicates that the planet circles a star catalogued as part of the extended K2 Kepler mission, the 56th one in the catalogue, and that it is the first planet discovered orbiting that star.

-Planet

-With a radius of 2.2 R_{🜨} and a mass of 16.31 M_{🜨}, BD+20594b is substantially smaller than Neptune.
-Taking the estimates of its radius and mass at face value, the composition of the planet would be rocky, hence making it classified as a mega-Earth.
-BD+20594b's exact composition is still unknown.
+Properties